This begins a verse by verse study of the Apostle John's Eye Witness Account of the life of Jesus. As taught before a live class by Samuel Mills.

 Verses 1-3: "In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things were made through him, and without him was not any thing made that was made."

 Verses 4-5: "In him was life, and the life was the light of men.
-5 The light shines in the darkness, and the darkness has not overcome it."
+The light shines in the darkness, and the darkness has not overcome it."

-Although Jewish leaders taught that the reward for obeying God's word was eternal life, John declares that this life had always been available through God's word, the same word He identifies with Jesus.
+Although Jewish leaders taught that the reward for obeying God's Word was eternal life, John declared that this life had always been available through God's Word, (the same Word He identifies with Jesus).

 When we follow Jesus, the true Light, we will not fall blindly into sin, because He lights the path ahead of us.

 Verses 6-8: "There was a man sent from God, whose name was John.
-7He came as a witness, to bear witness about the light, that all might believe through him.
+He came as a witness, to bear witness about the light, that all might believe through him.
 He was not the light, but came to bear witness about the light."

 The function of a herald was to go ahead of a king to announce his coming.
 John the Baptist went ahead of Jesus to announce and to prepare the way for Jesus our King.

 Verse 9-10: "The true light, which enlightens everyone, was coming into the world.
-10He was in the world, and the world was made through him, yet the world did not know him."
+He was in the world, and the world was made through him, yet the world did not know him."